 13 redistributed to other licensed sales agents, unless such instant

 14 lottery game has been terminated by the commission.
-For the purposes of
+If the division is

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets